GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{Method III: Data-Free \acs{GLUE}}

-The core idea of \ac{DF}-\ac{GLUE} is to sample in $\zeta$, propagate these samples through the frozen subsystem models $S_i$ and geometry layer $\mathcal{G}$, and evaluate performance, constraint, and diversity scores.
-These scores are then backpropagated directly into the \ac{GLUE} model (III in Figure~\ref{fig:explainer_graph}).
+The core idea of \ac{DF}-\ac{GLUE} is to sample in $\zeta$, propagate these samples through the \ac{GLUE} model $\Phi$, the frozen subsystem models $S_i$, and geometry layer $\mathcal{G}$, which evaluates performance, constraint, and diversity scores.
+These scores are then backpropagated directly into $\Phi$ (III in Figure~\ref{fig:explainer_graph}).
+Note that \textit{data-free} refers to \ac{GLUE} training only, as the frozen subsystem models may or may not have been trained on data.

 \paragraph{Loss Formulation}{

 Equation~\ref{eq:dfglued-loss} shows the \ac{DF}-\ac{GLUE} training loss used in Algorithm~\ref{alg:glued_training}

 \begingroup